By the time you’ve read this there may be no American sedans left

 The American family sedan has been the staple of U.S. auto sales for the better part of a century.
 But now it’s turning into an endangered species (CNN Money).

 Ford Says Cars Lose Money, So They’re Gone (Automotive News).

 The reason – the rise of SUVs and trucks – has been obvious ever since Boomer pioneers pushed them past the tipping point back in the nineties.
-But let’s not spoil a good story by pretending Boomer buyers officially matter to auto marketers.
-Naturally, the credit must go to the product itself: the SUV.
+But, since buyers over 50 are too embarrassing to allow anywhere near official marketing programs, the credit must go to the product itself:

 The American sedan is dying.
 Long live the SUV (Bloomberg).